mars0i/forage/README.md

 MASON in a full-fledged manner, you'd also need some files from the source distribution, but I'm currently just using one class.)
 Then install this jar file in your local Maven configuration.
 In unix systems such as MacOS, this is in $HOME/.m2 .
-You can use Leiningen to do this if you want:  Temporarily add this line to project.clj (e.g. just before `:source-paths`).
+You can use Leiningen to do perform the installation if you want:  Temporarily add this line to project.clj (e.g. just before `:source-paths`).
 ```clojure
 :plugins [[lein-localrepo "0.5.3"]]
 ```